UUIDs, generated in bulk

 What is the difference between uppercase and braces formatting?

-While Unix and web environments (like JavaScript or Java) standardize on lowercase, hyphenated UUIDs, Microsoft environments (like Windows Registry or C# GUIDs) often require UPPERCASE letters wrapped inside braces, such as {550E8400-E29B-41D4-A716-446655440000}.
-Our tool provides instant toggles for both.
+Unix and web environments (JavaScript, Java) typically use lowercase, hyphenated UUIDs.
+Microsoft environments (Windows Registry, C# GUIDs) often use UPPERCASE wrapped in braces, like {550E8400-E29B-41D4-A716-446655440000}.
+This tool toggles between both instantly.